 Our 15 clubs and support services are delivered weekdays, evenings, weekends and school holidays, for children and young people, from birth to 25 years.

 Please see our Activities and Services section for more details.

 Sessions take place in Basildon, Pitsea, Billericay and Brentwood, as well as out and about in the community throughout Essex and the London Borough of Havering.

 If you want to find out how we can support your family, please call The BOSP Office on 01268 553117.

 CAN YOU HELP US?

-if you would like to make a donation, fundraise or volunteer for BOSP, so that more children and young people with disabilities can be supported please do get in touch - your support is very much needed and appreciated.
+If you would like to make a donation, fundraise or volunteer for BOSP, so that more children and young people with disabilities in our community can be supported, please do get in touch - your care & support is very much needed and appreciated.